NEW! Create a Free Account to Save Recipes to MyRecetario

 Muy importante, warns MariCarmen: Once baked, the chocoflan must cool completely before you attempt to remove it from the cake mold.
 “This is the secret.
 Never transfer it hot, or it will break apart.
 You must wait and it will come out perfectly.”

-When she is ready to serve chocoflan, MariCarmen makes a big show of it, teasing: “I always ask everyone to pray.
-Then we have a moment of silence, and I flip it over in front of them,” she says.
-So far, it’s always turned out great, she reports.
+When she is ready to serve chocoflan, MariCarmen tells Familia Kitchen she always makes a big show of it: “I always ask everyone to pray,” she teases. ”Then we have a moment of silence, and I flip it over in front of them.”
+Drama aside, it always turns out perfectly, she reports.

 To learn more about dulce de leche and how to make it, check out this our ”3 Ways to Make Dulce de Leche,” here.
+And for more crowd-pleasing desserts from our Familia Kitchen community, check out their favorite, sweet family recipes here!

-Ready to Make Chocoflan, a Time-Honored Crowd-Pleaser?
+Ready to Make Chocoflan, a Double-Sweet Crowd-Pleaser?

 Hola, Chocoflan!—When 2 Favorites Come Together